gradha/gradha.github.io/src/manual/how_to_release_software_periodically.rst

 Thanks to Andreas Rumpf for making Nimrod [#nimrod]_.

 Thanks to 9muses for endless inspiration [#9muses]_.

+Thanks to BitPuffin for creating a Nimrod User Group for Varriount.

 Thanks to GitHub for hosting this paper.